mithicher/mithicher.github.io/_posts/2014-07-04-creating-testimonals-with-css3.markdown

 Here I am making a simple testimonals snippets using HTML5 & CSS3 that can be used in portfolio website projects.

-View Demo <a class="btn btn-small btn-green" href="http://codepen.io/mithicher/full/pKaLI/">Demo</a>
+View Demo <a class="btn-default-outline btn-medium" href="http://codepen.io/mithicher/full/pKaLI/">Demo</a>

 Let's start with the markup